zukobronja/openshift-sti-java-8/README.md

 - Variable platform-target set to "openshift"
 - Maven repo redirected to ```./m2-repo``` .
 Lets us re-use when re-building.

-If you need to do something different, create a file called build and set it to be executable.
-It will be called in stead of ```mvn install```.

 ## Build image

 Move to your application directory and run: